-Mindy Pava is an associate in the firm’s Washington D.C. office.
-Her practice focuses on civil litigation, commercial litigation, antitrust litigation, and class action lawsuits.
-Mindy has also represented clients involved in a variety of animal law-related issues and disputes, including Freedom of Information Act requests made by animal rights groups.
+Mindy Pava is a senior associate in the firm’s Washington D.C. office.
+Her practice focuses on general litigation, with a particular emphasis on consumer class action defense, commercial litigation, false advertising cases and telecommunications litigation.
+Mindy’s experience includes defending class actions in federal and state courts, and she also offers a variety of experience in e-discovery matters.
+Mindy has represented clients in defending class action claims brought under the Telephone Consumer Protection Act, and she also has a specific expertise in animal law-related issues and disputes, including defending Freedom of Information Act requests made by animal rights groups.

 American Bar Association Young Lawyers’ Division: associate editor of The Young Lawyer, 2014-2015.

 Member of arbitration team that successfully represented a publicly traded health information technology company before an arbitration panel in a software-related dispute regarding breach of contract and other claims brought by a hospital.
 The panel rendered a favorable decision following a five-day hearing in dismissing seven out of eight claims and limiting the company’s liability on the final claim.

 Lead associate that represented marketing and survey research clients that challenged the Federal Communications Commission’s 2015 Telephone Consumer Protection Act Declaratory Ruling and Order as intervenors; responsible for drafting and coordinating the submission of intervenor briefing to the U.S. Court of Appeals for the D.C.
 Circuit; D.C.
 Circuit opinion in March 2018 largely found in favor of petitioners and intervenors, with the Order remanded back to the FCC.
 ACA International v.
 FCC, 885 F.3d 687 (D.C.
 Cir.
 2018).